-The 'Promise to Improvement' is a commitment made by each student to make a personal effort to have a positive attitude, to show respect to themselves and others, to be kind to themselves and others and to give their best efforts.
+The 'Commitment to Grow' is a commitment made by each student to make a personal effort to have a positive attitude, to show respect to themselves and others, to be kind to themselves and others and to give their best efforts.

-The 'promise' is matched by a commitment made by the school and parents to understand and support the child in these endeavors.
+This 'Commitment' is also matched by a commitment made by the school and parents to understand and support the child in these endeavors.

-The 'Promise' is our contract with each child, the foundation on which behavioural, social, emotional and academic improvement rests.
+A positive school culture of 'growth' lays the foundation on which behavioural, social, emotional and academic improvement rests.
+Visual displays promoting our school goals are displayed in prominent areas of the school.